This article has links to products and services we love, which we may make commission from.

 Arch of Triumph: Bucharest, Romania points of interest

-If you are wondering where all the locals are at the weekend you’ll find them at the beach or be lazing in the parks of Bucharest.
+If you are wondering where all the locals are at the weekend you’ll find them at the beach or lazily in the parks of Bucharest.

 The biggest park is Herăstrău Park (Sector 1) which is 187 hectares built around Herăstrău lake.